olcf/NewUserQuickStart/Frontier/README.md

 ```
 ## Srun and hello_jobstep

 The proper job layout is important for getting the best perforamce on Frotnier.
-In this next section we will illustrate how to check your job layout with a thead mapping program called hello_jobsteo.
+In this next section we will illustrate how to check your job layout with a thead mapping program called hello_jobstep.

 Direct your browser to the [hello_jobstep repo](https://code.ornl.gov/olcf/hello_jobstep).